mak448a/Qtcord/README.md

 ---

-Qtcord aims to provide a native, high-performance experience for Discord without the overhead of a full web browser shell.
+Qtcord aims to provide a native, high-performance experience for Discord without Electron.

 > [!CAUTION]
 > **Use at your own risk.** This is a fun side project.
 Using unofficial clients is technically against Discord's Terms of Service and *can* lead to your account being banned.
 I do not endorse or take responsibility for any account actions.